Student Records Policies and Procedures

 The Code also applies to university sponsored events, activities, trips, etc., which may occur off campus.
 A student who violates the Code and breaks the law is subject to university, civil and/or criminal authorities.
 The university, at its sole discretion, may pursue disciplinary action against a student while the student is also subject to criminal proceedings.
 The university reserves this right even if criminal charges are pending, reduced, deferred or dismissed.

 The Vincennes University judicial system is the responsibility of the Office of Judicial Affairs through the Dean of Student’s office.
-The Associate Dean of Students has specific responsibility for the operation and administration of the judicial system.
+The Dean of Students has specific responsibility for the operation and administration of the judicial system.

 Protecting the Rights of the Educational Process